locomotivemtl/wordpress-boilerplate/README.md

 ## Installation

 1. Add this repo as a remote at the trunk of your project.
 It assumes your project's public directory is [www](www).
 You can also simply paste the files in.
 Whichever.
 2. Start by replacing any mentions of `boilerplate` with whatever fits your need.
-Search all files!
+Search all files! **Case sensitive**
 3. You can install [`example.sql`](example.sql) for a barebones database to kick start your project.
 However, you'll need to change a few things.
     - **Licenses and keys**
         + `acf_pro_license`